 In order to remain healthy and vibrant, the Thai Ridgeback should be fed a premium quality commercial dog food which is formulated for active breeds of its particular size.

-Due to their active, athletic, high-energy lifestyle, it is vital that its nutritional needs are being met on a daily basis.
+Due to their active, athletic, high-energy lifestyle, it is vital that their nutritional needs are being met daily.

 It is important to monitor your dog and feed it the proper amount so it does not gain weight and suffer potential future health issues.